zishanqin/Symbolic-transfer/README.md

 1. Game suggestions for symbolic GAN

 # Due date
-1. Finish rough structure in break (Tue 13 Apr meeting)
-2. 1 May (end of week 8) start report
+1. Finish A3 questions (Q3 find paper) before 7 May
-3. 10 May (week 10) prepare presentation
+2. 10 May (week 10) prepare presentation
-4. 17 May presentation
+3. 17 May presentation

 # Reference
 ### Symbolic: